Windows App: Upload Documents

 tip

-Note: This option is available only for uploads to the top-level folders with Client can view access.
-Here's more about visibility settings.
+Note: This option is available only for uploads to the top-level folders with the Client can view access.
+Here's more on visibility settings.

 Uploading folders